Hi vinyl lovers, I recently serviced and repaired another Denon DP-1200 direct-drive turntable with speed control issues.

 This particular Denon DP-1200 was cosmetically good, but would not hold the correct speed.
 The fine speed adjustment control was also very ‘touchy’ and the platter speed would vary wildly when it was used.

-Decks like this Denon DP-1200 need just the right amount of TLC to bring them right back to the way they performed when new.
+Decks like this Denon DP-1200 need the right TLC to bring them right back to the way they performed when new.
 Turntables like this DP-1200 have often never been serviced, such is their general reliability and the fact that many owners lack awareness of the need for it.

 Dust and dirt tend to accumulate in controls and switches.
 The volatile components in lubricants originally used in the switches and potentiometers evaporate over time.
 This causes intermittent control operation, erratic platter speed and various other gremlins.